Fully Funded MFA Programs

 Benefits Offered: Tuition, Health insurance (medical, dental, vision)

-University of California Irvine is one of the most popular schools to attend for residents of the southern California area.
+The University of California, Irvine, ranks among the most favored institutions for inhabitants of Southern California.
 The MFA program here is designed for students that are committed to perfecting their craft.
-The ultimate goal of the program is for its students to write a piece of fiction or poetry that will last.
+The programs primary aspiration is to guide its students in crafting enduring works of fiction or poetry.
 Each year more than 500 applicants apply to the program, and only twelve are selected.
-The small size of the program ensures that students will have quality time with faculty members and receive the necessary, personalized assistance in their work.
-Students of this three-year program are given financial support in the form of teaching assistantships (tuition fellowships for out-of-state students).
+The program's intimate scale guarantees ample opportunities for students to engage with faculty members and obtain the requisite, individualized guidance for their endeavors.
+Within this three year initiative, participants are granted financial aid through teaching assistantships, including tuition fellowships for those residing out of state.
 These students are required to teach one undergraduate composition or creative writing class per quarter for a total of three courses per academic year.

 University of Cincinnati